 We have transitioned to a ‘core programs’ model to prioritize our most critical services for young people.
-This means that some non-essential services will be postponed or limited in order to permit our program staff to focus on the highest needs of our young people.
+This means that some services may be on hold or limited in order to comply with COVID safety protocol.

-With help from our partners, we will continue to staff our 24/7 Crisis Phone Line.
-Our text and chat services are available Monday – Thursday 10am – 5pm and Friday 10am – 4pm.
+With help from our partners, we will continue to staff our 24/7 Crisis Phone Line day and night.
+Our text and chat services are available Monday - Thursday 10am - 5pm and Friday 10am - 4pm.
 Our staff can help you find immediate resources in Washtenaw County.

 We will continue to operate our 24/7 Transitional Living Program for 18-20 years old.

 Our staff will provide case management services to young people living off-site, utilizing distance based support whenever possible.

 Phone and individual on-site intervention will be provided as needed.
 Contact our crisis line at 734-662-2222.

-Our Drop-In Center is CLOSED until further notice.
-We are still providing individualized support to youth who normally access our Drop-In Center services.
-Food and personal hygiene items are available on the front porch at 102 N. Hamilton.
+Our Drop-In Center is operating by appointment only.
+Food and personal hygiene items are available on the front porch at 102 N. Hamilton in downtown Ypsilanti.

 We have contingency plans in place to maintain staffing of essential services in the face of school closures and if our team is dramatically impacted by illness.
 Non-essential staff have been asked to work from home at this time